 - Pack sunscreen, sun hats and sunglasses for the whole family.

-- Dress for the weather – dress children in light weight breathable materials.
-If children are outdoors, ensure they wear long sleeves to protect themselves from the sun.
+- Dress for the weather.
+Dress children in light weight breathable materials.
+If children are outdoors, they can wear long sleeves to protect themselves from the sun.
 Spend as much time in the shade as possible.

 - Keep long hair tied up or in braids to allow as much air as possible to evaporate sweat.